-- High School Diploma (grade 10, 11 & 12) attested by the UAE Ministry of Education with minimum High School average as stipulated in part (A) - Applicants are required to submit certificate of equivalency for their High School Certificates from the UAE Ministry of Education
+- The minimum average for admission as stipulated in part (A) is applied. - High School Diploma (grade 10, 11 & 12) attested by the UAE Ministry of Education. - Applicants are required to submit certificate of equivalency for their High School Certificates from the UAE Ministry of Education